top of page

 About Me

-Independent projects combining art and technology sparked my interest in research and computer graphics.
-Recognizing the tediousness of drawing by hand, I was interested in using computer science as a creative medium to synthesize dense geometric details quickly and create intricate art modeling nature.
+Independent projects combining art and technology sparked my interest in research Recognizing the tediousness of drawing by hand, I was interested in using computer science as a creative medium to synthesize dense geometric details quickly and create intricate art modeling nature.
 So, I used procedural modeling with L-systems to randomly generate tree silhouettes, and explored Voronoi partitions and Delaunay triangulations through class projects.
 With each iteration of my projects, I enjoyed writing more efficient programs with improved geometric complexity by learning recursive algorithms with increased optimization.
 Research projects such as Undercovering the Hidden Half of Plants and Storyworld Explorer confirmed my interests in interdisciplinary collaboration and visual communication.

 Contact